PRCWebDev/learning-javascript/README.md

 ---

+#### ☑️ 08 - 09 November 2022

+1. Rewatched part of the lectures of Jonas Schmedtmann's course - Section 11 - Working with Arrays - Array Methods:

+- ☑️ Simple Array Methods
+- ☑️ The new at Method
+- ☑️ Looping Arrays: forEach
+- ☑️ forEach With Maps and Sets
+- 🚧 PROJECT: the "Bankist" App (which is still WIP)
+- ☑️ Creating DOM Elements on Jonas "Bankist" App
+- ☑️ Data Transformations: map, filter, reduce
+- ☑️ The map Method
+- ☑️ Computing Usernames on Jonas "Bankist" App
+- ☑️ The filter Method
+- ☑️ The reduce Method
+- ☑️ The Magic of Chaining Methods

+2. Notes recap, code reviews & challenges updates ☑️
+3. Practiced Touch typing ☑️

+---

 #### ☑️ 06 - 07 November 2022

 1. Notes recap of previous sections of Jonas Schmedtmann's course ☑️
 2. Multiple code reviews & updates ☑️
+3. Practiced Touch typing ☑️

 ---